Shy-Rez/midnight-drift/README.md

 | **Engage Slow-Mo Matrix**| Hold `Left Shift` |
 | **Save Track Seed** | Press `M` (While racing) |
 | **Quick Restart** | Press `R` (While racing) |

+### Tips:

+* Brake before the apex, not during.
+The drift model rewards early corner entry.
+* Ice sections have almost no lateral recovery steer into the slide before it starts.
+* Sticky patches can be used deliberately to cut tight corners without spinning out.
+* The ghost appears after your first completed lap.
+Treat it as a braking and entry reference.
+* Slow-mo scales the lap timer alongside the physics, it is a skill tool gto navigate difficult portions.

 ## How to run